ebi-gdp/hattivatti/pyvatti/README.md

 # pyvatti

-pyvatti is a FastAPI application for launching PGS Catalog Calculator jobs in different environments.
+pyvatti is a python service for launching PGS Catalog Calculator jobs in different environments.

 ## Installation